 Feng shui translates to “wind and water.”
 It’s a practice that helps people align their energies with their surroundings.
 It isn’t a religion, though it’s linked to Taoism.

 “If you create a balanced representation in your home, it can reflect how you’re reacting to outside experiences.
 It becomes a metaphor for everything in life,” explains Laura Cerrano of Feng Shui Manhattan.

 Sure, it might sound kind of… strange, but there’s some science behind it.

 Overcrowded living spaces have been shown to have an effect on our health, acting as a stressor.
 Research shows that spaces and our environments play a huge role in how we feel and perform.
 This logic is kind of what feng shui is all about.

-Many feng shui practitioners are adamant that adopting a few simple tips to carve the right environment can improve nearly every aspect of life — whether it’s improving your health, finding love, or making more money.
+Many feng shui practitioners are adamant that taking a few simple steps to carve the right environment can enhance nearly every aspect of your life — whether it leads to better health, finding love, or making more money.

 “It’s somewhat complex, but at the same time it can be very simple,” she says.

 Feng shui helps you make the most of your living space by harmonizing its energy flow.
 Feng shui splits the world into five elements: